trueneutral1217/GoHomeless/README.md

 also it should work for subsequent chapters.
 I guess I'll find out when I implement chapter 3.  also added a couple functions for the car image at the end of chapter two, it's not actually a background, and doesn't need to really be parallax.
 I feel like it looks a lot better.

+2/21/23 - audio is now set up to play different songs for the pregame user interface, chapter1, and chapter 2.  still having a weird error when I close program, so I'll be trying to figure that one out, I'm guessing I'm not freeing up a texture or something.  other than that, I can't think of much else to do before release of demo 2 besides maybe adding an animation or two to some of the middle pages of chapter 2 since the art on those pages is a little meh.